SpongePowered/SpongeDocs/source/about/faq.rst

 Where do I get Plugins for Sponge?
 ----------------------------------

-You can find plugins on the `SpongeForums <https://forums.spongepowered.org/c/plugins/plugin-releases>`_ as well as our almost complete, official plugin repository, called `Ore <https://ore.spongepowered.org/>`_.
+You can find plugins on our official plugin repository, called `Ore <https://ore.spongepowered.org/>`_.

 What happened to Bukkit?
 ------------------------